-- It is the responsibility of the grad student to be aware of U.S. copyright laws and to abide by them. - Handouts and exams for labs you are teaching should be taken to Room 256 with a Copy Request Form attached.
-Alternatively, you can email your request to Ms. Stephanie Blair sblair6@kent.edu.
-This should be done 48 hours in advance of when you need the copies.
-Finished copies will be placed in the second drawer of the filing cabinet behind the secretary's desk in the main office.
-We strongly discourage last minute copying.
+- It is the responsibility of the grad student to be aware of U.S. copyright laws and to abide by them. - Handouts and exams for labs you are teaching can be printed out by you at any number of copy machines around Cunningham Hall or the Integrated Sciences Building.
 Whenever possible you are expected to share handouts with your students via blackboard or email.
-If the front office is unable to make your copies due to staffing shortages, you will be able to borrow a key card for the copy room and do your own copies. - The department copier is not to be used for personal documents.
+If you need to gain access to the copy room near the Biology Main Office, please speak to the front office staff. - The department copier is not to be used for personal documents.